Did you miss the renewal deadline? Apply for reinstatement.Read more

 What makes a learning plan a great one?

-Your self-directed learning is documented every year in a self-development plan which is the key requirement that you need to complete as part of your CCP journey.
-We have included real-life SDP examples that were identified as exemplary from 2023 renewal, for your review.
+Your self-directed learning is documented every year in a learning plan which is the key requirement that you need to complete as part of your CCP journey.
+We have included real-life LP examples that were identified as exemplary from 2023 renewal, for your review.

-Tip: To see how the College scores your completed SDP, please review the rubric outlined in the CCP Workbook.
+Tip: To see how the College scores your completed LP, please review the rubric outlined in the CCP Workbook.

-Take some time to read these SDPs and see how they exceeded the criteria outlined by:
+Take some time to read these LPs and see how they exceeded the criteria outlined by:

 - Identifying a clearly self-directed unique or innovative learning goal